-With Tetra Pak alone accounting for a share of over 65%, the competitive landscape of the global aseptic packaging market features a markedly high level of consolidation and intense entry barriers for new vendors, reports Transparency Market Research in a recent report.
+With Tetra Pak alone accounting for a share of over 65%, the competitive landscape of the global features a markedly high level of consolidation and intense entry barriers for new vendors, reports Transparency Market Research in a recent report.
 The highly complex manufacturing process and requisition of high initial investments have also refrained many companies from venturing into the market for aseptic packaging so far.

 However, even though intense entry barriers exist on the global level, new vendors could make a mark by introducing cost-effective product varieties as their entry strategy, especially in the highly lucrative emerging markets.
 In the next few years, the vast growth opportunities in the global aseptic packaging market are likely to attract new companies.
 Low cost of raw material and relatively cheaper labor in developing regions will naturally be the most promising locations for establishing manufacturing units.
 Other key vendors operating in the global aseptic packaging market include SIG Combibloc, Schott AG, Greatview Aseptic Packaging Company, and Elopak.